kkruecke/cplus-documentation/notes/templates.rst

 Partial Template Specialization and Variadic Class Templates
 ------------------------------------------------------------

-Variadic class templates can accept a varying number of type argument.
-Variadic class templates often have partial template specializations, and examples of these can be found within the code blocks where :ref:`variadic-class-templates` are described and discussed.
+A variadic template can take an arbitrary number of template arguments of any type.
+Variadic class templates often use partial template specializations, and examples of these can be found within the code blocks where :ref:`variadic-class-templates` are described and discussed.

 Links to Articles on Template specialization and partial specialization
 -----------------------------------------------------------------------